nina-bornemann/Rick-Morty_React_Router/Readme.md

 > path to Rick = /characters/1

 - ### ➕ Create Page
-→ Add a brand new character to the gallery
+→ Add a new character to the gallery
 > path = /create